AlekseyCherepanov/john-devkit/README.md

 Also it should be easier to implement and optimize 1 hash algo manually than using john-devkit (at least at the moment). john-devkit will benefit mostly from its scale: 200+ formats are still to be implemented.

 There is a totally "no-no" thing for regular applications: john-devkit does not care about security, there are no defensive tricks, for instance john-devkit does not prevent information disclose through timings, so produced code is weak against a range of attacks.

-Please use standard/good libraries for hashing.
-For instance phpass for php.

 ## License